hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step6-queue.md

 ## Submit Items to Queue ##

-Produce a collection of work items and place onto queue.
+Produce a collection of work items and place onto a queue.
 First, use port forwarding locally as the shell script expects the queue service to be available on port 8080.

 `QUEUE_POD=$(kubectl get pods -l app=work-queue,component=queue -o jsonpath='{.items[0].metadata.name}')`{{execute}}